yhagio/tutorialedge.net/content/golang/go-variadic-function-tutorial.md

 # Variadic Functions

 There are times, when we do not know how many string arguments we will require for our functions.
+This is where `variadic functions` come into play.

+Variadic functions allow us to define functions that take in an arbitrary number of arguments.
+This prevents us having to code against every possible variation of input length and this concept transfers across a wide number of different languages such as Python and in Java.

 ```go
 package main